kpsychas/word_etymologist/README.md

-In other words naming is by convention rather than configuration, but until custom naming is supported an alternative is to backup and remove trained files for models that you want to train from scratch.
+In other words naming is by convention rather than configuration, but until custom naming is supported an alternative is to backup/rename trained files of models that you want to train from scratch.

 Run Training
 ==